Welcome to one of Taipei’s most popular, and most photographed attraction!

 Below the massive statue of Chiang Kai-shek that sits atop the city is a museum dedicated to his life, complete with the sedans he rode to work in.
 It’s actually a fairly interesting look at a crucial time in Taiwan’s history, so check it out if you’ve got time to spare.

-Bottom line: Wake up at sunrise to watch or take part in a gathering of Tai-Chi aficionados, climb the 89 steps to the bronze statue of Mr. Chiang Kai-shek, learn about his life in the museum below and stroll around the comfy gardens before catching a show at the Taiwan National Concert Hall.
+Bottom line: Wake up at sunrise to watch or take part in a gathering of Tai-Chi aficionados.
+Climb the 89 steps to the bronze statue of Mr. Chiang Kai-shek.
+Learn about Chiang’s life in the museum below.
+Stroll around the comfy gardens before catching a show at the Taiwan National Concert Hall.

 Info about Chiang Kai Shek Memorial in Taipei

 Where it is: No. 21, Zhongshan S. Rd., Taipei, Taiwan

 CKS Memorial Hall is close enough to Taipei Main Station, so you can walk from there.
 On the way, you’ll pass a very lively neighborhood with tons of restaurants and small street stalls, as well as the vast 228 Peace Park.